Date of birth

 He returned to United for the first half of the 2013-14 campaign and made his move to Colchester permanent in January 2014.
 Despite playing only once during a 2015-16 campaign which was halted by a long-term knee injury, Walker came back stronger and commanded the no.1 shirt to start every league game the following season.

 In 2017-18, Sam played 47 times across a campaign which saw United finish in 13th place in League Two.
-His contract at Colchester at an end, Walker was in high demand over the summer – but opted to commit his future to the Royals.
+With his contract at Colchester at an end, Walker was in high demand over the summer – but opted to commit his future to the Royals where he made nine appearances in his debut season in RG2, keeping a cleansheet in his unveiling against Birmingham City in the Carabao Cup in August 2018.